-A Scalable 5 Step Practical Model Which Can Improve Flight Safety by Richard W. Rochfort, ATP, CFII Master Instructor
+A Scalable 5 Step Practical Model Which Can Improve Flight Safety

+by

+Dick Rochfort, ATP, CFII

+Master Instructor

-In spite of insurance mandated training, the accident rate for the PA46 Matrix, Malibu, Mirage and Meridian remains higher than that of other comparable aircraft in the general aviation fleet1.
+In spite of insurance mandated training, the accident rate for the PA46 M Class (Matrix, Malibu, Mirage, M350, Meridian, M500, M600) remains higher than that of other aircraft in the general aviation fleet1.
 The FAA, NTSB and the AOPA Air Safety Foundation agree that the PA46 is a good and capable aircraft, and that these accidents suggest a deficiency in pilot training2.
 In this white paper, you will learn about a model for training PA46 pilots which I believe can improve the safety record of the PA46 aircraft.

-The PA46 Matrix, Malibu, Mirage and Meridian enjoy a rich history.
-Since its introduction in 1983 the PA46 aircraft has enjoyed a world-wide reputation as the pinnacle of personal aviation.
+The PA46 aircraft enjoys a rich history and since its introduction in 1983, it has enjoyed a world-wide reputation as the pinnacle of personal aviation.
 There were, however, a number of fatal accidents beginning late in 1989 which drew special attention from the FAA.
 The aircraft design was completely exonerated by an exhaustive review by the NTSB, Piper Aircraft, and The FAA.
 The following words summarize the findings of the NTSB in the 1994 special investigation of the Piper PA46: "As revealed by the investigation of the accidents, we believe that the area of most concern in operating the PA-46 and other similar airplanes is the adequacy of initial and recurrent training received by the pilots."
 3

 The NTSB and FAA recommendations were embraced by the manufacturer and the insurance industry; however, implementation was largely left to the training community.
-Since the Matrix, Malibu, Mirage and Meridian are perceived to be like larger, professionally flown aircraft, and since the professional pilot community enjoys a far lower accident rate, the pilot training programs for the PA46 were originally structured as they are for professional pilots.
+Since the PA46 is perceived to be like larger, professionally flown aircraft, and since the professional pilot community enjoys a far lower accident rate, the pilot training programs for the PA46 were originally structured as they are for professional pilots.

-Unfortunately, the accident rate remains unchanged.4 Personal flying represents less than 50% of all general aviation flying, yet the personal flying segment of General Aviation is
+Unfortunately, the accident rate remains unchanged.4 Personal flying represents less than 50% of all general aviation flying, yet the personal flying segment of General Aviation is responsible for over 80% of the fatal accidents.5 These accidents are largely (over 80%)